Guides and Representatives

 Environment and Culture

 At ‘High Himalayan Adventure’ we have very strong views on protecting the environment which provides our homes and our livelihoods.
-We have a policy of ‘no trace’, ensuring that wherever we go, the places are left the same, if not better, than when we arrived.
+We have a policy of ‘no trace’, ensuring that wherever we go, the place are left the same, if not better, than when we arrived.
 All of our guides are encouraged to collect litter whilst trekking and once a month we organize a ‘clean up’ trek somewhere in the valley from our office in Vashisht.
 We also keep our group sizes as small as possible so as to minimize the effect that tourism has on the environment and encourage our guests to travel responsibly.

 We are also highly conscious of the effects of tourism on the local culture.
-We strive to be as non intrusive as possible whenever around areas of importance or religious significance and also when visiting villages.
+We strive to be as un intrusive as possible whenever around areas of importance or religious significance and also when visiting villages.
 Whilst being respectful of the local culture and customs, we try to give our guests the opportunity to experience as much as possible so that they take away knowledge as well as memories.